satwikkansal/wtfpython/README.md

 I'm looking for full-time opportunities.
 I'd highly appreciate if you could do me a small favor by letting me know about open positions around you.
 You can find more about me [here](https://satwikkansal.xyz).

-## Want to share WTFpython with friends?
+## Want to share wtfpython with friends?

 You can use these quick links for Twitter and Linkedin.